 Why do they do this?
 Because energy-efficient systems reduce strain on the power grid and are better for the environment.
 For you, it means you can get a better, more reliable residential HVAC system for less money.
 These savings aren’t just small discounts either; they can add up to thousands of dollars, making a top-of-the-line unit much more accessible.
 The key is knowing where to look and what you qualify for.
 Taking the time to research these opportunities before you buy can have a huge impact on your total cost of ownership, putting money back in your pocket from day one.

-Federal Tax Credits to Look For
+Finding Federal Tax Credits

 One of the biggest savings opportunities comes directly from the federal government.
 The Energy Efficient Home Improvement Credit is a fantastic incentive for homeowners looking to upgrade.
 Under this program, you can receive a tax credit of up to $2,000 for installing a qualifying high-efficiency heat pump.
 A tax credit is a direct, dollar-for-dollar reduction in the amount of income tax you owe, which is even better than a deduction.